 Symbolism, Imagery, Allegory

 Some literary critics think that a lot of the animal imagery is a shout-out to one of Aristotle's famous sayings: A man who is "incapable of living in a society is either a god or a beast" (source).
 And, sure.
-We can see how that might apply to Coriolanus, who's a lot like a "lonely dragon," incapable of living among Roman society and speaks "a' th' people / as if [he] were a god, to punish; not / a man of their infirmity"(3.1.8082).
+We can see how that might apply to Coriolanus, who's a lot like a "lonely dragon," incapable of living among Roman society and speaks "o' th' people / as if [he] were a god to punish, not / a man of their infirmity"(3.1.306-308).

 Then again, maybe he's just trying to remind us that life in Rome is brutal and violent—even animalistic.